Today is the day to begin planning your first cut-flower garden.

 Other options include tomato cages or good ol’ stake and twine.

-Now you get to the fun part: the harvest!
+Now you get to the part you’ve been waiting for so long: the harvest!
 Once you start seeing blooms, begin cutting the flowers.

 This was hard for me to do at first because not cutting flowers has been ingrained into me since I was a child.